-Study uncovers key to antidepressant responseFebruary 7th, 2013 in Psychology & Psychiatry /
+Study uncovers key to antidepressant responseFebruary 7, 2013 in Medicine & Health / Psychology & Psychiatry

 Through a series of investigations in mice and humans, Johns Hopkins researchers have identified a protein that appears to be the target of both antidepressant drugs and electroconvulsive therapy.
 Results of their experiments explain how these therapies likely work to relieve depression by stimulating stem cells in the brain to grow and mature.
 In addition, the researchers say, these experiments raise the possibility of predicting individual people's response to depression therapy, and fine-tuning treatment accordingly.
 Reports on separate aspects of the research were published in December on the Molecular Psychiatry website, and will also appear in the Feb.
 7 issue of Cell Stem Cell.

 "Previous studies have shown that antidepressants and electroconvulsive therapy both activate neural stem cells in the adult brain to divide and form new neurons," says Hongjun Song, Ph.D., a professor of neurology and director of the Stem Cell Program at the Johns Hopkins University School of Medicine's Institute for Cell Engineering.
 "What were missing were the specific molecules linking antidepressant treatment and stem cell activation."